-The Rift S, the Vive Pro, the Valve Index, the Vive Cosmos, and the Oculus Quest all tied for the top score in our Visual Immersiveness metric, each receiving a 9 out of 10 for their superb image quality.
-The Rift S, the Vive Pro, the Index, and the Quest all do a great job of blocking light from leaking in, either keeping the interior completely dark or letting in just a sliver of light depending on the shape of your nose.
+The Oculus Rift S, the Valve Index, the Vive Cosmos Elite, the Vive Cosmos, and the Oculus Quest all tied for the top score in our Visual Immersiveness metric, each receiving a 9 out of 10 for their superb image quality.
+The Oculus Rift S, the Valve Index, and the Oculus Quest all do a great job of blocking light from leaking in, either keeping the interior completely dark or letting in just a sliver of light depending on the shape of your nose.
 However, none of our judges ever found this to be enough to degrade the VR experience.

-Unfortunately, we couldn't say the same about the Cosmos.
+Unfortunately, we couldn't say the same about the HTC Vive Cosmos and the HTC Vive Cosmos Elite.
 It was great at blocking out light for most of our testers but let in enough for a few of them that they found it to be distracting.

-The Vive Pro, the Valve Index, and the Oculus Quest all have a resolution of 1440x1600 pixels per eye, though the Index uses LCD panels that supposedly give you clearer images due to their subpixels than OLED displays.
-The Rift S has a slightly lower resolution of 1280x1440 per eye, while the Cosmos has a slightly higher resolution of 1440x1700.
+The Valve Index and the Oculus Quest both have a resolution of 1440x1600 pixels per eye, though the Valve Index uses LCD panels that supposedly give you clearer images due to their subpixels than OLED displays.
+The Oculus Rift S has a slightly lower resolution of 1280x1440 per eye, while the HTC Vive Cosmos and the Vive Cosmos Elite both have a slightly higher resolution of 1440x1700.
 These differences are very hard to discern when wearing the headset and we think each of these products has top-notch overall viewing quality.
-The Index has the widest field of view of this group, followed by the Vive Pro, Cosmos, and the Rift S, which are about the same.
-The Quest has the narrowest viewable area of this quartet.
+The Valve Index has the widest field of view of this group, followed by the HTC Vive Cosmos Elite, HTC Vive Cosmos, and the Oculus Rift S, which are about the same.
+The Oculus Quest has the narrowest viewable area of this quartet.

-The HTC Vive, the PlayStation VR, the Samsung Gear VR, the Oculus Go, and the Lenovo Mirage Solo all earned an 8 out of 10 for the high-quality visual experience they provided.
-The HTC Vive and the PlayStation VR both blocked the majority of the light but suffered from a slight light leak around the bridge of the nose, depending on the shape of your nose.
-However, none of them let in enough light to be distracting.
-The HTC Vive has a resolution of 1080x1200 per eye, but the text just didn't seem as sharp and crisp.
-The PlayStation VR has a reduced resolution of 960x1080 per eye, but we found it slightly easier to read text than the Vive.
+The PlayStation VR received an 8 out of 10 for the high-quality visual experience they provided.
+The PlayStation VR blocked the majority of the light but suffered from a slight light leak around the bridge of the nose, depending on the shape of your nose.
+However, it doesn't let in enough light to be distracting.
+The PlayStation VR has a reduced resolution of 960x1080 per eye, but we still found it reasonably easy to read the in-game text.

-Following this top group, the Google Cardboard and the Acer AH101 came next, both earning a 6 out of 10 for its above-average showing in our Visual Immersiveness metric.
-The Cardboard lets in significantly more light than almost any other product* — understandable, since this headset is made from rigid cardboard, rather than a more form-fitting, softer material.
-The field of view is slightly less than the Gear VR, with similar sharpness and viewing quality when using the Pixel XL.
+Following this top group, the Google Cardboard earned a 6 out of 10 for its above-average showing in our Visual Immersiveness metric.
+The Google Cardboard lets in significantly more light than almost any other product — understandable, since this headset is made from rigid cardboard, rather than a more form-fitting, softer material.

 The SHINECON had a wide field of view and alright viewing quality, but we routinely struggled to get an image in focus with the way it holds the smartphone, making it hard to read the text as there was plenty of distortion.